Abertillery Recreational Grounds.

-In May 1912 the price list at the Recreation Grounds was published as follows – Cycling season tickets 5s for residents in the urban area (Outside the area 7s 6d) weekly tickets 1s and daily tickets 6d.
-Running season tickets 2s 6d for residents in the urban area (Outside the area 5s) weekly tickets 6d daily tickets 3d.
-Bowls 2d per hours play if the clubs own bowls are used or 3d per hour if the Council bowls are used, Goloshers to be hired at 1d per pair per hour.
-Swimming 1d for swimming only, towel and swimming 2d, costume and swimming 2d, swimming, towel and costume 3d.
+In May 1912 the price list at the recreation grounds was published as follows – Cycling season tickets 5s. for residents in the urban area (outside the area 7s.
+6d.) weekly tickets 1s. and daily tickets 6d.
+Running season tickets 2s.
+6d. for residents in the urban area (outside the area 5s.) weekly tickets 6d. daily tickets 3d.
+Bowls 2d. per hours play if the clubs own bowls are used or 3d. per hour if the council bowls are used.
+Goloshers to be hired at 1d. per pair per hour.
+Swimming 1d. for swimming only, towel and swimming 2d. costume and swimming 2d. swimming, towel and costume 3d.

-On Wednesday 17th June 1914 the Band Stand had been built and the Recreation Grounds were formally re-opened after extensive alterations and extensions added.
-The band of the 3rd Battalion Mon Regt was in attendance under the conductorship of Mr T. Valentine and members of the Orpheus Glee Society also contributed.
+On Wednesday 17th June 1914 the Band Stand had been built and the recreation grounds were formally re-opened after extensive alterations and extensions added.
+The band of the 3rd Battalion Mon Regt was in attendance under the conductor-ship of Mr T. Valentine and members of the Orpheus Glee Society also contributed.

-In August 1921 additional land at the Park was acquired the by the Council to build new Tennis Courts and to build dwelling houses on the Old Barn site.
-The Council was also told the new Terraces were near completion.
-Throughout the 1920s the Park-Keeper was Mr Bester.
+In August 1921 additional land at the park was acquired the by the council to build new tennis courts and to build dwelling houses on the Old Barn site.
+The council was also told the new terraces were near completion.
+Throughout the 1920’s the park-keeper was Mr Bester.

-In 1923 the Council heard of concerns over the state of the Bowling Green and the Committee asked if there was a possibility of them acquiring land at the top of Glandwr Street to build a new Green.
+In 1923 the council heard of concerns over the state of the bowling green and the committee asked if there was a possibility of them acquiring land at the top of Glandwr Street to build a new green.

-On Monday 3rd October 1932 during the Abertillery Shopping Week festivities the first ever rugby match was played under Flood-Lights.
-It was a school boys match for the Tom Evans Challenge Cup between Hafod-y-dol School and the Blaina Central School.
-The teams were – Hafod-y-dol Juniors Masters R. Jenkins; L. Hale; H. Tapper; I. Thomas; D. Jones; L. Morgan; F. Williams; N. Jeffreys (Captain); R. Hathway; I. Payne; M. Jones; S. Bryne; D. Davies; L. Collins and R. Chaffery: Blaina Central School – Masters John Evans; W. Thomas; ?.
+On Monday 3rd October 1932 during the Abertillery Shopping Week festivities the first ever rugby match was played under flood-lights.
+It was a school boys match for the Tom Evans Challenge Cup between Hafod-y-ddol School and the Blaina Central School.
+The teams were – Hafod-y-ddol Juniors Masters R. Jenkins; L. Hale; H. Tapper; I. Thomas; D. Jones; L. Morgan; F. Williams; N. Jeffreys (Captain); R. Hathway; I. Payne; M. Jones; S. Bryne; D. Davies; L. Collins and R. Chaffery: Blaina Central School – Masters John Evans; W. Thomas; ?.
 Gittins; T. Jenkins; R. Smith; A. Southway; K. Evans; H. Herbert (Captain); George Sperring; Albert Morris; Graham Evans; George Jenkins; J. Jones; W. Smith and H. Morgan: The Blaina Central School Boys won.

 The other teams that participated were – Garnfach School, Abertillery County School, Junior Technical School, Gelli Grug School, Bryngwyn School, Brynhyfryd School.

-Later much of the flower gardens and lower portion of the Public Park fell into disrepair, Remploy Factories purchased a section of the lower park at the top end of Bridge Street to build a factory (since demolished).
+Later much of the flower gardens and lower portion of the public park fell into disrepair.
+In the 1950’s the Remploy Factories purchased a section of the lower park at the top end of Bridge Street to build a factory (since demolished).
 The new tennis courts had been neglected since the 1970’s not used and is now beyond repair.